trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 next was the harder step. the people around me.

-for me it was my family and friends.
+for me that was with my family and friends.

 baby steps